RodgerOliver/guides/vim.md

 - `Ctrl + F`: show command history.
 - `:retab`: correct indentation.
 - `:ab [abreviation] [word]`: create an abreviation.
-- `:vim /function/ %`: grep 'function' in the current file.
-- `:cn` go to the next ocasion of the command above.
-- `:cp` go to the previous ocasion of the command above.
-- `:cd [cmd]`: execute cmd to all greped ocasions.
 - `:so $VIMRUNTIME/syntax/hitest.vim`: show all highlight groups active.

 ## Registers